gabrielsoltz/metahub/README.md

 ./metahub --list-findings --meta-tags
 ```

-- Filter only the affected resources that has a Tag "Environment" with value "Production"
+- Filter only the affected resources that have the Tag "Environment" with the value "Production"
 ```
 ./metahub --list-findings --meta-tags --mh-filters-tags Environment=production
 ```

-- Filter only the affected resources that has a Tag "Environment" with value "Production" wich are HIGH severity:
+- Filter only the affected resources that have the Tag "Environment" with the value "Production", which are `HIGH` severity:
 ```
 ./metahub --list-findings --sh-filters RecordState=ACTIVE SeverityLabel=HIGH --meta-tags --mh-filters-tags Environment=production
 ```